I. Introduction and Purpose

 9. Unauthorized use, access, or misuse of the University’s information technology and computing resources and/or facilities.

-11. Possession, use or storage of, while on university property or university premises, any weapons or incendiary devices including but not limited to, firearms, air and paintball guns, knives, fireworks, or ammunition.
+11. Possession, use or storage of, while on university property or university premises, any weapons or incendiary devices including but not limited to, firearms, air, bb, pellet and paintball guns, tasers/stun guns, knives, fireworks, or ammunition.
+Weapons are defined in detail in the Code of Conduct section beginning on page 40.

-12. Unauthorized sale, attempted sale, use, distribution, manufacture, dispensing, or possession of any controlled substance, alcohol (when unauthorized), illegal drugs or drug paraphernalia on University property, University premises or at University sponsored activities.
+12. Unauthorized sale, attempted sale, use, distribution, manufacture, dispensing, or possession of any controlled substance, alcohol (when unauthorized), illegal drugs or synthetic analog to a drug, or drug paraphernalia on University property, University premises or at University sponsored activities.

 13. Underage drinking on university property, university premises, or at any University sponsored activity, whether on or off campus.
 Possessing, storing, dispensing, or consuming alcoholic beverages in the presence of anyone who is under the age of 21 on University property or premises.
-Being under the age of 21 and in the presence of alcoholic beverages.
+Being under the age of 21 and in the presence of alcoholic beverages, except at authorized University functions or designated areas.
 Possession of kegs or other common containers of alcoholic beverage.
+Mass quantities of alcohol are prohibited.
+Students over the age of 21 are prohibited to be in possession of alcohol in the residence halls that exceed the following packaging amounts:

-14. Refusal or failure to respond to a request to report to a University administrative office, a disciplinary conference, or disciplinary hearing board.
+14. Refusal or failure to respond to a request to report to a University administrative office, a conduct conference, or conduct hearing board.

-15. Failure to comply with the directives of, or failure to identify oneself to (upon request), University officials acting in the performance of their duties.
-Verbally threatening, abusing or harassing University officials acting in the performance of their duties.
+15. Failure to comply with the directives of, failure to provide Jacksonville University ID, or failure to identify oneself to (upon request) to University officials acting in the performance of their duties.

 16. Disorderly conduct, lewd, indecent or obscene behavior, or public intoxication on University property, University premises or at University sponsored activities.

-17. Interfering with, obstructing, or disrupting normal University or University sponsored activities, including but not limited to studying, teaching, research, disciplinary proceedings, University administration, residence hall living, student activities or fire, police or emergency services.
+17. Interfering with, obstructing, or disrupting normal University or University sponsored activities, including but not limited to studying, teaching, research, conduct proceedings, University administration, residence hall living, student activities or fire, police or emergency services.
+Verbally threatening, abusing or harassing University officials acting in the performance of their duties.

-18. Violating the terms of any disciplinary sanction imposed in accordance with the Code of Conduct.
+18. Violating the terms of any conduct sanction imposed in accordance with the Code of Conduct.

-19. Failure to appear and give testimony at University disciplinary proceedings, following proper notification.
+19. Failure to appear and give testimony at University conduct proceedings, following proper notification.

 20. Interfering with the freedom of expression of others on University premises or at University sponsored activities.